 The road was wide and easy to follow.
 For a short time I imagined that I could double back and drive after all, plowing through the first small drift (which was barely a few inches tall anyways).
 Then I saw the puddle.
 Well, more a lake.
 The road led straight into a lake.

 Water stretched from one side of the road to another, engulfing the shoulders and nearby woods.
 There was no way my vehicle, or anything that wasn't modified, could cross this.
 As I made my way across I glanced a few times to the bottom, feet below the surface.
 It was nuts.
 There was no sign of draining or side treks, just the drowned road.
 Driving to

-Globe Mine the was out of the question.
+Globe Mine the Challenge exploration was out of the question.

 Past the small lake the road sprang back up as if nothing happened, continuing between the tall trees.
 It climbed up and down small rises, wound between a few obstacles, and eventually brought me to the giant pines surrounding Thirteen Mile Lake.
 I love how obvious lakes and creeks are within frequently logged areas, the untouched, towering pines so wonderfully out of place with the (currently leafless) hardwoods.
 Cutting off the track I headed to the pines, creeping up a small needle-covered rise and down to the shoreline, and reached the lake just as the sky opened up.